-Admiring this stunning rose today made me think of the herb mei gui hua or dried rose buds (rosa rugosa) that are used in Chinese medicine often for women’s health, periods and fertility.
+Admiring this stunning rose today made me think of the herb mei gui hua or dried rose buds (rosa rugosa) that are used in Chinese Herbal Medicine often for women’s health, periods and fertility.

 Rose is a herb, and the young, wild buds are used in Chinese medicine.

 The rose is the universal symbol of love has been used for medicine purposes for centuries.